Maker of keyboard apps for the blind sues Apple, claiming anticompetitive behavior

 Eleftheriou said Apple approved other Apple Watch keyboards at the time, such as Shift Keyboard Swipe and Type.
 Apple would not explain to Eleftheriou why other apps that did the same thing were being approved, and his was not, according to the lawsuit.
 The opaque nature of the app review process at Apple is one of the key complaints of mobile developers.

-While he was barred from the store, Eleftheriou allowed other developers of Apple Watch apps such as Chirp, to use the FlickType keyboard as a feature.
+While he was barred from the store, Eleftheriou allowed other developers of Apple Watch apps such as Chirp to use the FlickType keyboard as a feature.
 He viewed the strategy as a way to market his technology and draw attention to his product.

 It quickly became successful.
 In less than a month, it generated $130,000 and was the top paid app in the U.S. App Store on three days in February 2020, according to market research firm Appfigures.

 But the success didn’t last.
 Copycat apps that were “barely usable” and meant to scam users appeared on the App Store and hurt FlickType’s downloads, the lawsuit alleges.
-And the apps were allegedly bolstered by high ratings due to fake reviews, the suit says.
+And the apps were allegedly bolstered by high ratings because of fake reviews, the suit says.
 Eleftheriou said in an interview that he analyzed the ratings of those apps and discovered patterns suggesting they were inauthentic.
 In some cases, for instance, the written reviews were almost entirely negative, while the non-written reviews were almost all five stars.
 The alleged presence of scam apps and fake reviews stands in stark contrast to Apple’s marketing, the suit says, which promises users that the App Store is a safe and trusted place.

 “Despite possessing massive resources and technological savvy, Apple intentionally fails to police these fraudsters, costing honest developers millions, and perhaps billions, while Apple continues to amass huge profits for itself,” the lawsuit alleges.

-Because Apple limits the functionality of all outside keyboard apps on Apple Watch, he says some users complain, and his overall rating on the App Store is 3.5 stars.
-The copycat apps, one of which popped up just a few weeks ago, have five star ratings because of what Eleftheriou alleges are fake reviews.
+Because Apple limits the functionality of all outside keyboard apps on the Apple Watch, he says some users complain, and his overall rating on the App Store is 3.5 stars.
+The copycat apps, one of which popped up just a few weeks ago, have five-star ratings because of what Eleftheriou alleges are fake reviews.

 On Wednesday, he decided he had no other options.
 He filed suit.